PaperPrototype/Intro-Coding-and-Computers/1 - Pyxel/Lecture/english.md

 (If you run this nothing will happen, don't worry we'll get to that in a second)

-We create a new object using the "class" keyword.
+We create a new object using the "`class`" keyword.
 Making an object is much like making a function (at least in Python).
 Highlight all the code that is supposed to be inside of the class (aka "object") and click `ctrl` + `tab`.
 Just like in functions we have to let Python know what code is inside of the object and what is outside of the object.

 We also deleted the `pyxel.run(update, draw)` function call.